Electronic Media DSLR Camera Requirement

 Estimated Cost Range - $399 and up

 The estimated retail expenses for DSLR cameras start at approximately $399.
 Most retailers will offer extended service contracts and/or drop-damage agreements for an extra cost.
 Tripods start around $20.
 Any additional lenses such as wide angle or macro are not required, but have additional lenses provide greater versatility and flexibility, expanding the student’s ability to record a wider range of photographic images.
-An additional informational document, A Guide to DSLR Cameras, is available here.
+For more information, check out our Guide to DSLR Cameras.

 Optional Peripheral Recommendations